bcgov/GDX-Analytics-Looker-theq_sdpr_block/README.md

 ## Relevant Repositories
 [GDX-Analytics-Looker-cfms_block/](https://github.com/bcgov/GDX-Analytics-Looker-cfms_block)

-Represents an instance of the Government of British Columbia’s Service BC [LookerML](https://docs.looker.com/data-modeling/learning-lookml/what-is-lookml) project.
+This Block represents an instance of the Government of British Columbia’s Service BC service analytics project.
+It is the parent of this project.

 [GDX-Analytics/](https://github.com/bcgov/GDX-Analytics/)